w3f/polkadot-wiki/docs/learn-identity.md

 Clearing is done through the [Extrinsics UI](https://polkadot.js.org/apps/#/extrinsics).

-**Killing:** The council can kill an identity that it deems erroneous.
+**Killing:** The Council can kill an identity that it deems erroneous.
 This results in a slash of the deposit.